+- Other Credits

 - Enhanced Borrower Transitional Funds

 - Short Sales and Deeds-in Lieu

 - Deficiency Waivers

 - Forbearance for Unemployed Borrowers

 - Anti-Blight Loss Mitigation Activities

 - Benefits for Servicemembers

 - Refinancing Program

-- В. Consumer Relief - Eligibility Criteria and Earned Credits
+B. Consumer Relief - Eligibility Criteria and Earned Credits

-- 1. Variation in Criteria/Requirements.
-As reflected in Exhibit D, each of the forms

-of Consumer Relief has unique eligibility criteria and modification requirements.
-In order for Servicer to receive credit with respect to Consumer Relief activities on any mortgage loan, these eligibility criteria and modification requirements must be satisfied with respect to such mortgage loan and such satisfaction has to be validated by me in accordance with Exhibits D, D-1 and E. As set out in Exhibit D-1, the credits earned can vary based on timing, the form of Consumer

-&lt;sup>2 Exhibit D, ¶ 2; Exhibit D-1, ¶ 2.
-Creditable Second Lien Portfolio Modifications include proprietary (non-MHA) second lien principal reductions, also known as "2.b Modifications" (Exhibit D, ¶2.b); second lien principal reductions based upon a completed non-HAMP first lien modification by a Participating Servicer, also known as "2.c Modifications" (Exhibit D, ¶ 2.c); second lien modifications conducted through the Making Home Affordable Program (including 2MP), the FHA Short Refinance Second Lien Program (FHA2LP) or the HFA Hardest Hit Fund (or any other appropriate governmental program), also known as "2.d Modifications" or "second lien government modifications" (Exhibit D, ¶ 2.d); and second lien extinguishments to support the future ability of individuals to become homeowners, also known as "2.e Extinguishments" (Exhibit D, ¶ 2.e).
+As reflected in Exhibit D, each of the forms of Consumer Relief has unique eligibility criteria and modification requirements.
+In order for Servicer to receive credit with respect to Consumer Relief activities on any mortgage loan, these eligibility criteria and modification requirements must be satisfied with respect to such mortgage loan and such satisfaction has to be validated by me in accordance with Exhibits D, D-1 and E. As shown in the Interim Report, the the Settlement, also known as "2.c Modifications" (Exhibit D, $\P$ 2.c); second lien modifications conducted through the Making Home Affordable Program (including 2MP), the FHA Short Refinance Second Lien Program (FHA2LP) or the HFA Hardest Hit Fund (or any other appropriate governmental program), also known as "2.d Modifications" or "second lien government modifications" (Exhibit D, $\P$ 2.d); and second lien extinguishments to support the future ability of individuals to become homeowners, also known as "2.e Extinguishments" (Exhibit D, $\P$ 2.e).

-&lt;sup>3 Exhibit D, $\P$ 3; Exhibit D-1, $\P$ 3.
+&lt;sup>4 Exhibit D, $\P$ 3; Exhibit D-1, $\P$ 3.

-&lt;sup>4 Exhibit D, ¶ 4; Exhibit D-1, ¶ 4.
-Creditable loss mitigation transaction types in the context of Short Sales and Deeds-in-Lieu include payments made to an unrelated second lien holder for release of a second lien in connection with a completed Short Sale or Deed-in-Lieu (Exhibit D-1, ¶4.i.); acceptance of a short sale, forgiveness of a deficiency and release of lien on a first lien loan or second lien loan (including extinguishment of an owned second lien) in connection with a successful short sale or deed-in-lieu (Exhibit D,¶4.b and c; Exhibit D-1,¶4.ii, iii and iv); and extinguishment of an owned second lien to facilitate a short sale or deedin-lieu successfully conducted by a Participating Servicer (Exhibit D, ¶ 4.d; Exhibit D-1, ¶ 4.iv).
+&lt;sup>5 Exhibit D, ¶ 4; Exhibit D-1, ¶ 4.
+Creditable loss mitigation transaction types in the context of Short Sales and Deeds-in-Lieu include payments made to an unrelated second lien holder for release of a second lien in connection with a completed Short Sale or Deed-in-Lieu (Exhibit D-1, ¶ 4.i.); acceptance of a short sale, forgiveness of a deficiency and release of lien on a first lien loan or second lien loan (including extinguishment of an owned second lien) in connection with a successful short sale or deed-in-lieu (Exhibit D-1, ¶ 4.ii, iii and iv); and extinguishment of an owned second lien to facilitate a short sale or deed-in-lieu successfully conducted by a Participating Servicer (Exhibit D, ¶ 4.d; Exhibit D-1, ¶ 4.iv).

-&lt;sup>5 Exhibit D, ¶ 5; Exhibit D-1, ¶ 5.
+&lt;sup>6 Exhibit D, $\P$ 5; Exhibit D-1, $\P$ 5.

-&lt;sup>6 Exhibit D, $\P$ 6; Exhibit D-1, $\P$ 6.
+&lt;sup>7 Exhibit D, $\P$ 6; Exhibit D-1, $\P$ 6.

-&lt;sup>7 Exhibit D, ¶7; Exhibit D-1, ¶7.
-Creditable Anti-Blight Loss Mitigation Activities include forgiveness of principal associated with a property where Servicer does not pursue foreclosure (Exhibit D-1, ¶7,i); payment of cash for demolition of property (Exhibit D-1, ¶ 7.ii); and REO properties donated to accepting municipalities, nonprofits, disabled servicemembers or relatives of deceased servicemembers (Exhibit D-1, ¶ 7.iii).
+&lt;sup>8 Exhibit D, ¶7; Exhibit D-1, ¶7.
+Creditable Anti-Blight Loss Mitigation Activities include forgiveness of principal associated with a property where Servicer does not pursue foreclosure (Exhibit D-1, ¶7.i); payment of cash for demolition of property (Exhibit D-1, ¶7.ii); and REO properties donated to accepting municipalities, nonprofits, disabled servicemembers or relatives of deceased servicemembers (Exhibit D-1, ¶7.iii).

-&lt;sup>8 Exhibit D, ¶ 8.
+&lt;sup>9 Exhibit D, ¶ 8.

-&lt;sup>9 Exhibit D, ¶ 9.
+&lt;sup>10 Exhibit D, $\P$ 9.